Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

 which is an unbounded hyperplane.

 The acceptance region of the Hotelling's $T^{2}$-test is given by

 where ${t^{2}_{\alpha}}$ is the upper $100\alpha$\% point of the null hypothesis distribution of $T^{2}$ (which is linked to a F-distribution).
-Since $\mathcal {A}_{T^{2}}$ is a hyperellipsoidal set with origin ${\bf 0}$, it is bounded while $\mathcal {V}^{-}$, as shown before, is unbounded.
-Therefore, Eaton's (1970) condition is not tenable, and hence the Hotelling $T^{2}$-test is not a member of essentially complete class. \end{proof}
+Since $\mathcal {A}_{T^{2}}$ is a hyperellipsoidal set with origin ${\bf 0}$, it is bounded while $\mathcal {V}^{-}$, as shown above, is unbounded.
+Therefore, Eaton's (1970) condition is not tenable.
+Hence the Hotelling $T^{2}$-test is not a member of essentially complete class. ~~~~~~~~~~~~~Q.E.D.